samuelthomas2774/bd-hide-sidebars/README.md

 #### BetterDiscord v2

-Download the zip archive from the [releases][] page and extract it to the BetterDiscord themes folder.
+Save the file `hide-sidebars.bd` from the [releases][] page to the BetterDiscord themes folder.
 Then in the themes panel, click the refresh button on the Installed tab.

 [releases]: https://github.com/samuelthomas2774/bd-hide-sidebars/releases